 Our unconscious bias workshop solution

 We have developed a 2-hour unconscious bias workshop which has been refined each time we’ve delivered it and we are receiving positive feedback about the sessions.

 An outline of each training session is:

 - A discussion on practical actions attendees can take to mitigate or balance out unconscious bias within the workplace.
-We revisit the SEEDS model to agree actions based on this framework.
-We discuss additional strategies including reverse mentoring/broadening your network and the need to address systems bias.

 - All participants leave with a personal action plan to implement their newfound learning and practical steps they can take to address unconscious bias within their own teams.

 All attendees receive a professionally produced training workbook which includes exercises from the training and other content that they can take away with them.

 After the training each attendee receives a series of 'nudges' over email, which are small reminders of topics we discuss in the training and small tasks to help them further embed their knowledge and mitigate unconscious bias in their day-to-day work.

 What training participants say about our workshops